 Supplies Needed for DIY Autumn Treat Boxes:

-- Free SVG cut file – located in my Resource Library
+- Free SVG cut file – Link located at the end of this post.

 - Kraft Cardstock – 110lb